UPCOMING EVENTS: Connichi Wiesbaden (4th-6th of September).

 I started tabling at conventions and markets in 2025, so I'm keeping this as a blog, as well as an archive, to document and share my thoughts on events I've gone to.
 I do this so I'm more aware of things to improve on in the future - there's always something.

-PLAYcon 2025 - Preparing, Vending and Reviewing my first artist alley experience
+PLAYcon 2025 - Preparing, Vending and Reviewing my first artist aLLey experience

 I signed up to be part of PLAYCon in May of 2025, about half a year before the actual event.
 I was already there last year,as a vendor, but back then it was to represent an organisation that showcased indie games.
 Walking through the small artist alley after my shift concluded, I decided that I would try and be a part of that event the next time it happened.
 Now I did it!
 And I'd like to share my experience vending as a small artist with original projects only.